#33 Weddings

 #6: The #7: Seven Wedding Blessings and the Seven Circles

-A bride traditionally walks around her beloved seven times when she arrives at the Chuppah.
-It’s also customary to recited seven short blessings called the “sheva brachot.”
-The #7 recalls the Jewish story of creation which took seven days in biblical tradition.
-The relationship of seven circle and seven wedding blessings is the idea a new married couple is like the creation of a new world.
+A bride traditionally walks around her beloved seven times when she arrives at the chuppah.
+It’s also customary to recited seven short blessings called the Sheva Brachot (shev’ah b’ra’chote).
+The numer “7” is important because it reminds us of the Jewish story of creation which took seven days in the Book of Genesis.
+The relationship of seven circle and seven wedding blessings is the idea a new married couple is like the creation of a new world, something new being created right before our eyes!

 #8 Watch – The Horah!